argoproj/argo-cd/docs/operator-manual/high_availability.md

 ### Global rate limits

-  This is enabled by default, it is a simple bucket based rate limiter that limits the number of items that can be queued per second.
+  This is disabled by default, it is a simple bucket based rate limiter that limits the number of items that can be queued per second.
 This is useful to prevent a large number of apps from being queued at the same time.

 To configure the bucket limiter you can set the following environment variables:

   * `WORKQUEUE_BUCKET_SIZE` - The number of items that can be queued in a single burst.
 Defaults to 500.
   * `WORKQUEUE_BUCKET_QPS` - The number of items that can be queued per second.
-Defaults to 50.
+Defaults to MaxFloat64, which disables the limiter.

 ### Per item rate limits